125 Examples in Word and Excel

-There are however widely accepted best practices of what to include.
-Those are aimed at making sure you get paid by helping your customer or client understand exactly what the bill is for.
-Incomplete, incorrect or unclear invoices could remain unpaid until questions about them are answered, so make sure to include:
+There are, however, widely accepted “best practices” of what to include, which are aimed at making sure you get paid by helping your customer or client understand exactly what the bill is for.
+Incomplete, incorrect, or unclear invoices could remain unpaid until questions about them are answered.
+So, it’s important to include:

 A helpful way to understand why to include any of those items on your invoice is to turn the tables: imagine you are the one receiving it.

 What information would you need before you could pay for goods or services?

 Here are the questions you would likely ask if you received an invoice – and tips on what you can do to keep your clients or customers from asking the same questions: